jamesthehacker7/DistanceCalculator/README.md

 # DistanceCalculator
-Calculate distance from JJake's house to any point on Earth
+Calculate distance from Jake's house to any point on Earth